International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 The purpose is all that matters.
 (Puzzle examples)

+Should I customize the components in order to be eligible for a IDS Deployment Scenario?

 An envisaged flow for running an experiment with a IDS Deployment Scenario can be considered as depicted on the image below:

-![IDS Deployment Scenarios Process](images/ids-deployment-scenarios-process.png)
+![IDS Deployment Scenarios Process](images/ids-deployment-scenarios-process.png) (Step 1: Take as many components as you want)
+(Step 2: Deploy them based on a purpose)
+(Step 3: Document & share so that others can follow the same footsteps)

 ### Why Should I Share My Deployment Scenario with Others?
 Open Source Philosophy & The Importance of Deployment Scenarios Successes and Failures
 Advantages for the original implementor.
+Get recognized & "Feel good" factor.

 ### Relationship with Data Space Radar
-Level 3 and Level 4 are considered to be candidates for IDS Deployment Scenarios.
+Level 3 (Pilot) and Level 4 (Live) are considered to be candidates for IDS Deployment Scenarios.

 ### How to assess the maturity level of a IDS Deployment Scenario?